fcantournet/kubernetes-flexvolume-vault-plugin/README.md

 The plugin supports some the standard `vault` environment variables [as defined here](https://www.vaultproject.io/docs/commands/environment.html) (it calls `config.ReadEnvironment()`)
 This means that all the defaults for these are set by Vault and the default value specified in the table below are subject to being FALSE
- (althought you should probably never use default values)
+ (althought you should probably never use default values) Vault loads system's CAs by default, but you can specifiy a custom CA certificate with `VAULT_CACERT` or `VAULT_CAPATH`.

- It doesn't respect the `VAULT_CACERT` and `VAULT_CAPATH` because it loads the system's CAs and I can't find a way to do both. [cf this vault issue](https://github.com/hashicorp/vault/issues/2126)

 Additionally we have variables to configure settings external to vault.
 These are prefixed with `VAULTTMPFS_` so as to not conflict with anything else.

-Table of supported configuration variables :
+(non-exhaustive) Table of supported configuration variables :

 | Environment Variable              | default                    | Description                                                                                                                                   |
 |-----------------------------------|----------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------|